HTTPArchive/almanac.httparchive.org/src/content/en/2024/markup.md

 {{ figure_markup(
   image="popular_lang.png",
   caption="Most popular HTML language codes, not including region", description="Bar chart showing the language usage, for the top ten languages in our data set.
-40.5% use English, 12.9% are not set, with Spanish, Japanese, German, French, Portuguese, Russian, Italian and Dutch having various minor percentages of usage, from 5.8 to 1.8.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTldh1hYi8-zIRgmK_v6IhpKuUOPTAhBxStogg3rt1L6isaX6v8dgODs7WiJ_udh7ZvHnvrTZLlXkW/pubchart?oid=1428231971&format=interactive", sheets_gid="546119077", sql_file="lang.sql"
+40% use English, 13% are not set, with Spanish, Japanese, German, French, Portuguese, Russian, Italian and Dutch having various minor percentages of usage, from 6% to 2%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTldh1hYi8-zIRgmK_v6IhpKuUOPTAhBxStogg3rt1L6isaX6v8dgODs7WiJ_udh7ZvHnvrTZLlXkW/pubchart?oid=1428231971&format=interactive", sheets_gid="546119077", sql_file="lang.sql", width=600, height=520
   )
 }}

-Additionally, 13.4% of desktop and 12.9% of mobile pages have no `lang` attribute set at all, showing that many websites fail to provide this indicator.
+Additionally, 13% of pages have no `lang` attribute set at all, showing that many websites fail to provide this indicator.

 If we aggregate the percentages of non-English and non-"not set" `lang` values, we still capture around 46% of the total pages, reflecting the truly global nature of web content.
 However, as mentioned above, it's important to remember that the high proportion of `en` values doesn't always mean the content is in English, given the frequent misconfiguration of the `lang` attribute.

-In terms of non-English languages, `ja` (Japanese) and `es` (Spanish) stand out as some of the most popular choices, used on approximately 5-6% of pages.

-The most common regional variant, `en-us`, appears on 16.7% of desktop and 14.9% of mobile pages.

 {{ figure_markup(
   image="popular_regional_lang.png",
   caption="Most popular HTML language codes, including region", description="Bar chart showing the language usage, including region, for the top ten languages in our data set.
-22% use English, 14.9% American English, with Japanese, Spanish, Brazilian Portuguese, British English, German German, Russian and German having various minor percentages of usage, from 5.4 to 2.1.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTldh1hYi8-zIRgmK_v6IhpKuUOPTAhBxStogg3rt1L6isaX6v8dgODs7WiJ_udh7ZvHnvrTZLlXkW/pubchart?oid=672282298&format=interactive", sheets_gid="546119077", sql_file="lang.sql"
+22% use English, 15% American English, with Japanese, Spanish, Brazilian Portuguese, British English, German German, Russian and German having various minor percentages of usage, from 5% to 2%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTldh1hYi8-zIRgmK_v6IhpKuUOPTAhBxStogg3rt1L6isaX6v8dgODs7WiJ_udh7ZvHnvrTZLlXkW/pubchart?oid=672282298&format=interactive", sheets_gid="546119077", sql_file="lang.sql", width=600, height=520
   )
 }}

+In terms of non-English languages, `ja` (Japanese) and `es` (Spanish) stand out as some of the most popular choices, used on approximately 5-6% of pages.

+The most common regional variant, `en-us`, appears on 16.7% of desktop and 15% of mobile pages.

 Despite the issues with incorrect lang attribute values, the attribute still plays a vital role in improving accessibility.
 For users with screen readers, setting the `lang` attribute correctly remains an essential practice in modern web development.